opeolluwa/backend-for-humans/src/module_9/javascript/hello-world.md

 ## Installing NodeJS

-See the NodeJs setup guide here <https://nodejs.org/en/download>, for Windows user, you need to add NodeJs to you path variable, see the guide here
+See the NodeJs setup guide here <https://nodejs.org/en/download>.
+For Windows users, you need to add NodeJs to your PATH variable — see the guide here
 <https://hackmd.io/@hm222vx/AddNodeJSPath>

 ## Confirm NodeJs installation